thebruce13/twenty-twenty-hugo/exampleSite/content/blog/the-story-of-a-backpack.md

 I wanted to make this backpack in 3D but proved to beyond my abilities and I went with a basic Northface one for the imagery here but I got to capture the spirit of this bag that served me through high school.
 I'll revisit it when I get a little more experience under my belt.

 \[insert bag of current backpack with all its contents laid out.\]

+Now a days I rock this convertible bag that can either be a traditional backpack or a satchel.
+I switched to a satchel in college and was so happy the time I opened up the top and reached in for a pen and paper without having to take it off.
+So this one fits current me very well.